Notice of Privacy Practices

 Right to an Accounting of Disclosures

 You have the right to request an “accounting” of our disclosures of your personal health information.
 This is a listing of certain disclosures of your personal health information made by us or by others on our behalf, but does not include disclosures to you, disclosures for treatment, payment and healthcare operations, and certain other exceptions.
-To request an accounting of disclosures, you must submit a request in writing, stating a time period beginning after November 1st, 2004 that is within six years from the date of your request.
+To request an accounting of disclosures, you must submit a request in writing, stating a time period that is within six years prior to the date of your request.
 An accounting will include, if requested: the disclosure date; the name of the person or entity that received the information and address, if known; a brief description of the information disclosed; a brief statement of the purpose of the disclosure or a copy of the authorization request; or certain summary information concerning multiple similar disclosures.
-The first accounting provided within a 12- month period will be free; for further requests, we may charge you our costs.
+The first accounting provided within a 12-month period will be free; for further requests, we may charge you our costs.

 Right to a Paper Copy of This Notice